-The Counselling Service
+The Counselling Team

-The Counselling Service is accredited by the British Association of Counselling and Psychotherapy (BACP) and adheres to the Ethical Framework for Good Practice which can be viewed online at www.bacp.co.uk The Counselling Service provides a confidential service in terms of the personal information disclosed.
-Personal data will not be shared with anyone outside the Counselling Service.
-A student's status as a service user may be shared outside the Counselling Service team, if a staff member has a need to know - for student support purposes - if the student is receiving or has received any support from the Counselling Service.
+The Counselling Team is accredited by the British Association of Counselling and Psychotherapy (BACP) and adheres to the Ethical Framework for Good Practice which can be viewed online at www.bacp.co.uk The Counselling Team provides a confidential service in terms of the personal information disclosed.
+Personal data will not be shared with anyone outside the Counselling Team.
+A student's status as a service user may be shared outside the Counselling Team, if a staff member has a need to know -for student support purposes - if the student is receiving or has received any support from the Counselling Team.
 If there has been a direct referral by a member of staff the Service will inform the referrer if a booked session is not attended.

-Mental Health Advisors in the Counselling Service may attend support meetings with the student and with other members of University staff.
+Mental Health Advisors in the Counselling & Mental Health Service may attend support meetings with the student and withother members of University staff.
 The Mental Health Advisors will exercise discretion in the information shared in a support meeting and the meeting will be discussed and agreed with the student beforehand.